1. Are the JPO posts only for Kuwaiti citizens?

 17. What are the training benefits?

-Each JPO will have training opportunities including an orientation period in New York and continuous on the job training during their employment.
+Each JPO will have training opportunities including an orientation period and continuous on the job training during their employment.
 More details can be found at www.jposc.org.

 18. Are the JPO posts only for jobs outside Kuwait?